 AWUK has a strong focus on tax compliance and aims to reduce its tax risks as far as reasonably practicable by ensuring that reasonable care is applied in relation to all processes which could materially affect its compliance with its tax obligation.

-Tax risks are assessed on an ongoing basis, including any new business transactions, and are reported to the Executive Leadership Team via the Global Quarterly Tax Reporting process.
+Tax risks are assessed on an ongoing basis, including any new business transactions, and are reported to the Chief Financial Officer via quarterly updates.

 AWUK has processes and systems in place to ensure tax review is sought for non-standard or new business transactions.
 The tax impacts of any such transactions are reviewed as early as possible to consider the associated tax implications.
 There is also an additional control where material contracts are reviewed by the legal team and referred to the tax team to ensure tax risks are considered and managed before execution.